pmndrs/react-three-fiber/readme.md

 ## Dealing with effects (hijacking main render-loop)

 Managing effects can get quite complex normally.
-Drop the component below into a scene and you have live effect.
+Drop the component below into a scene and you have a live effect.
 Remove it and everything is as it was without any re-configuration.

 ```jsx
 import { apply, Canvas, useRender, useThree } from 'react-three-fiber'